-4.12.2.2 Low Impact Development Techniques
+4.12.2.4 Low Impact Development Techniques

 - a.
 The William Burgess Overlay District shall require the developer to follow stormwater management principles found in Article 10 of the Roadway and Drainage Standards, and to utilize Low Impact Development (LID) Practices.
 LID approaches may include, but are not limited to, the following Table: 4.43 Low Impact Development Practices.
 LID approaches not listed in the following table are subject to approval by the Nassau County Engineer. - b.
-Projects shall demonstrate the use of a minimum of 2 of the 8 following techniques on site. - c.
-Use LID Manuals such as the EPA, Georgia Coastal, or similar, when designing the facilities.
+Projects shall demonstrate the use of a minimum of two (2) LID techniques on site. - c.
+Low Impact stormwater management facilities as defined in Section 4.12.2.4 may, at the discretion of the PEO Director, count towards 100% of the open space requirements. - d.
+Use LID Manuals recommended by the EPA, such as Georgia Coastal, Sarasota, or similar, when designing the facilities.
 All LID Techniques shall be approved by the County Engineer.